Inside Kolkata: The Scam Capital of The World

 Investigation Into Kolkata Scam Callers

-Together with other YouTube content creators, Trilogy Media, and Tech Support Scams, they infiltrated the office and released glitter bombs, smoke bombs, stink bombs, and cockroaches to prank the staff.
+Trilogy Media and other YouTube creators teamed up to prank the office.
+They used glitter bombs, smoke bombs, stink bombs, and cockroaches to surprise the staff.

-The video and other evidence collected by the police from Mr. Rober’s team led to the arrest and closure of many fake call centres in Kolkata and other locations in India.
+The video and other evidence from Mr. Roberโs team helped the police arrest many fake call centers.
+They closed these centers in Kolkata and other places in India.

 The Rise of Scams